-In view of the unabated assault on HRDs aggravated by the growing culture of impunity, it is imperative for the Philippine Government to enact a law guaranteeing the protection of HRD rights and fundamental freedoms.
-The law must also clearly specify the aforementioned obligations of the State and public authorities to ensure the enjoyment of these rights and freedoms, and impose appropriate sanctions to counter impunity.
+In light of the continuing intimidation, reprisal, harassment, and vilification of HRDs, and the growing culture of impunity, it is imperative for the Philippine Government to enact a law guaranteeing the protection of rights and fundamental freedoms of HRDs.
+The law must also clearly specify the obligations of public authorities to ensure the enjoyment of these rights and freedoms, and impose appropriate sanctions to counter impunity.